A noise bridge is an impedance

 not suitable the impedance transformation does not occur and you get

-strange non integer ratios or nonsence readings or signficant reactive
+strange non integer ratios or nonsence readings or significant reactive

 impedance.